bo3b/3Dmigoto/FC4/README.md

 - Soft shadows have some artefacts.

+- Simulated fur glitches a little when very close to the camera, but otherwise looks fine.

 Notes
 -----
 (1) I've actually been using the Far Cry 4 profile with StereoFlagsDX10 set to